tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/计费概述_intl_en.md

 The SCF bill consists of the following three parts and each part is calculated in a specific method based on the collected data.
 The calculated amount is in USD and rounded to 0.01：

-* Resource usage fee: Memory configured * running time, in GBs.
+* Resource usage fee: Memory configured * running time, in GB-s.
 * Fee for number of invocations: Every time the function is triggered and executed, it is counted as one invocation.
 * Fee for public network outbound traffic: The traffic generated in accessing external network resources from SCF is counted as outbound traffic in GB.